mff-uk/sparqless/docs/usage.md

 for each property in the dataset.

 After the server has started, it's fully available and functional for purposes of schema exploration and querying.
-In the background, SPARQL2GraphQL continues to make more detailed observations, and seamlessly updating the GraphQL schema in the GraphQL endpoint.
+In the background, SPARQLess continues to make more detailed observations, and seamlessly updating the GraphQL schema in the GraphQL endpoint.